On compact exceptional objects in derived module categories: Lengths of compact exceptional objects

-\begin{corollary} If all indecomposable projective $A$-modules satisfy the above conditions, then the length of every indecomposable exceptional object in $K^b(_AP)$ is bounded by the number of isomorphism classes of simple $A$-modules.
-Moreover, every indecomposable projective $A$-module appears at precisely one degree for every minimal basic tilting complex $T \in K^b(_AP)$, and the length of $T$ is bounded by the number of isomorphism classes of simple $A$-modules as well. \end{corollary}
+\begin{theorem} Let $A$ be a basic and connected finite dimensional algebra, and suppose that all simple $A$-modules satisfy the conditions in Theorem \ref{theorem I}.
+Then the lengths of tilting objects and indecomposable compact exceptional objects $\D$ are bounded by the number of isomorphism classes of simple $A$-modules.
+Moreover, every indecomposable projective $A$-module appears at precisely one degree for every minimal tilting complex. \end{theorem}